texastribune/wjordpress/README.rst

    :target: https://coveralls.io/r/texastribune/wjordpress

-Wjordpress is a reusable app for Django_ that allows you to use WordPress_ as your editing interface and Django_ for your presentation.
+Wjordpress is a reusable app for Django_ that allows you to use WordPress_ as your editing interface and use Django_ for your presentation.
+You an also hook multiple WordPress sites to a single Django project.

-With Wjordpress, you can interact with WordPress content as if it had been entered in the Django admin.
-Wjordpress does not pretend to be WordPress and does not provide any presentation.
-After the initial link, it's a "Fire-and- forget" system.
-The Wjordpress Django admin interface is not something you'll have to mess with on a daily basis.
-Changes made in WordPress will automatically

 .. _Django: https://www.djangoproject.com/
 .. _WordPress: http://wordpress.org/

+You choose your level of integration.
+You can do a one time import, periodic sync, manual sync, or near real-time updates using a web hook.

+You can also start using WordPress content immediately without writing any urls, views, or templates with the built in templatetag.

-See the `ReadTheDocs site <http://wjordpress.readthedocs.org/en/latest/>`_ for the latest docs.
+See the `ReadTheDocs site <http://wjordpress.readthedocs.org/en/latest/>`_ for more.

 Scenarios